muhtasim7/Cost-to-Go-Uoft/README.md

 ### Running the Program

-Run the program through your Java IDE or by executing the main class in the terminal.
+-In src/main/java/service/AuthService.java change line file path to your own file path of where Data/users.csv is located Run the program through your Java IDE or by executing the main class in the terminal.

 ## API Integrations